WangShuxiong/SoptSC/ReadMe.txt

 This directory includes:

-   1) Example.m -------- an example run of SOptSC on a specific dataset (see here for QUICKSTART).
+   1.1) runexample.m ———— an example run of SoptSC on a specific dataset (see here for QUICKSTART).

+   1.2)runexample_signaling.m ————— an example run of SoptSC on a a specific dataset for signaling network inference.

-   2) SoptSC_cluster.m  --------the M file contains all components of the algorithm for clusters.
+   2) SoptSC_cluster.m  -------- the M file contains all components of the algorithm for clusters.
     Please refer to this file for further information.

    3) Lineage_Ptime.m --------the M file contains all components of the algorithm for pseudotime and lineage inference.